wechaty/docusaurus/jekyll/_posts/2021-07-10-google-season-of-docs-guide.md

 > Refer from: [Google Season of Docs 2021 Team Proposal - Volunteering](https://wechaty.js.org/2021/05/12/gsod-2021-volunteering-proposal/)

+### PR Reviewing & Approving Rules

+#### For writers

+Writers who are in the same team are **REQUIRED** to review each other’s PR, and give “Request changes” or “Approve” Writers are encouraged to give “Request changes”, “Approve”, or “Comment” to any PRs. (please contribute to the whole team by doing it!)

+#### For volunteers

+Volunteers are **REQUIRED** to review all PRs created by writers and give “Request changes” or “Approve”

+#### Mentors are in charge of reviewing the PR after

+- Volunteers create an issue list about the high priority PR
+- PR passed all the CI tests (CLA & unit testings)
+- PR gets approved by all the project team members (if applicable, 0-1 approval)
+- PR gets approved by all volunteers (2 approvals)

 ## Phased Work

 The three blog at the beginning, middle and the end should be commited to **[wechaty.js.org](https://github.com/wechaty/wechaty.js.org) Repo** .
 Before submitting the report, you can read the [Wechaty community specifications](https://wechaty.js.org/2021/06/23/the-wechaty-way/) and know wechaty better: